DharaniSettipalli/Emp-Manager/README.md

 3️⃣ Frontend Setup:

-In terminal/command prompt, navigate to Emp-Manager directory and move to client directory.
+Open a new terminal window, In terminal/command prompt, navigate to Emp-Manager directory and move to client directory.

 cd client